-COVID-19/CORONAVIRUS: all export orders currently on hold, due to global uncertainty.
-That means we are not sending any stoves outside of NZ until further notice.
-If you are not in urgent need for a Homewood, you are welcome to still join our waiting list, on an “expression of interest” type basis, and we will alert you once international orders resume.
-Thanks for your patience and understanding over this strange time!
+CORONAVIRUS DELAYS 2020: please expect delays on any export orders, while we catchup from COVID-19 lockdown, and prioritise local New Zealand orders.
+If you are not in urgent need for a Homewood, you are welcome to still join our waiting list, on an “expression of interest” type basis, with lead times to be advised.
+Thanks for your patience and understanding!
 Zak

 [Normal page continues below]

 Back in early 2016, we sent out our first export.
 At the time, our website still said we didn’t export at all, but thanks to this customer’s enthusiasm and persistence we properly explored the possibility, and ended up sending a Homewood Heritage directly to their nominated port.
 I remember how shocked I was to learn how inexpensive sea freight could be: it cost less to send that stove all the way from our workshop in Whangarei, New Zealand, to the port in Antwerp, Belgium, than it does to truck them to some of the more remote destinations in NZ’s South Island!